hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     {"employeeId": "string", "associatedParkingLots": [{"parkingLotId": "string"}]}
     ```

-2. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to the id of an existing record of parking boy in the server and the parking boy is managing multiple parking lots
+2. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to an id of an existing record of parking boy in the server and the parking boy is managing multiple parking lots

     When: GET to /parkingboys/{pbId}/parkinglots